AdmiJW/Spring-Boot/spring_security_getting_started/README.md

     }
     ```

-* If we have multiple password hashing algorithms (like some legacy users whose passwords are stored with MD5, and new users with password hashed with Bcrypt/SHA-256), we can create a [`DelegatingPasswordEncoder`](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/crypto/password/DelegatingPasswordEncoder.html)
+* If we have multiple password hashing algorithms (like some legacy users whose passwords are stored with MD5, and new users with password hashed with Bcrypt/SHA-256), we can create a [`DelegatingPasswordEncoder`](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/crypto/password/DelegatingPasswordEncoder.html). **Since Spring Boot 5.0, `DelegatingPasswordEncoder` is used as default if you don't register a `PasswordEncoder` bean.**

     ```java
     @Bean